 Buy less; fix things instead of replacing them.

 Many things that break can be repaired with a little time and effort (plus a little help from a YouTube tutorial).
-If you can’t fix something yourself, after the COVID pandemic improves, look up a local repair business that can.
+If you can’t fix something yourself, look up a local repair business that can.
 It will save you money, keep things out of the landfill, reduce wasteful new production and support the local economy.

 Sometimes the thing you need is as close as a text away.
 Borrowing things from friends and family and loaning your things to them is a way to save money, build community and create less waste.
 Join a “buy nothing” parent group online for exchanging kids’ clothes, toys and other household goods.
 There’s no better bargain than free, and—who knows—you may even make a new friend!